shawnmflemingc/web-basics/basicwebpage.md

 }
 ```

-### Tips for Effective Resume Layout Design
+> [!TIP] Tips for Effective Resume Layout Design
+>

-- **Simplicity is Key**: Keep your design simple and professional.
+> - **Simplicity is Key**: Keep your design simple and professional.
 Avoid overusing colors and fonts.
-- **Hierarchy**: Use headings (h1, h2, etc.) to define a clear hierarchy.
+> - **Hierarchy**: Use headings (h1, h2, etc.) to define a clear hierarchy.
 Your name could be an `h1` (the most important), while section titles could be `h2`s, and so on.
-- **Consistency**: Make sure your design is consistent throughout.
+> - **Consistency**: Make sure your design is consistent throughout.
 Use the same font styles, colors, and sizes for similar elements.
-- **Responsiveness**: Consider how your resume will look on different devices.
+> - **Responsiveness**: Consider how your resume will look on different devices.
 You might not delve into this immediately, but it's something to keep in mind as you learn more about CSS, specifically media queries.

-### Learning Resources
+## Learning Resources

 - **W3Schools (HTML and CSS sections)**: Great for beginners with plenty of examples.
 - **Mozilla Developer Network (MDN)**: Offers more in-depth explanations and is a great resource as you become more comfortable with the basics.